gertjana/p1_parser/README.md

 ## Usage

-Get a usb to p1 cable and plug it in, you should see it appear as a serial device now the smartmeter will ouput a telegram every 10 seconds. split them into lines. each line can now be parsed like this
+Get a usb to p1 cable and plug it in, you should see it appear as a serial device

+On an raspberry pi it will show up as `/dev/ttyUSB0`

+now the smartmeter will ouput a telegram every 10 seconds. split them into lines.

+each line can now be parsed like this
 ```elixir
 iex> P1.parse!("1-0:1.8.1(123456.789*kWh)") |> P1.to_struct